- What Is the Waterfall Methodology in Project Management?

 4. Create Phases & Milestones

-Milestones are what separates major phases in a project.
-Waterfall methodology is all about structure and moving from one phase to the next, so breaking your project into milestones is key to any waterfall plan.
+Milestones are what separates major phases in a waterfall method project.
+Waterfall methodology is all about structure and moving from one phase to the next, so breaking your project into milestones is key to the waterfall method.

 In the Gantt view, create phases and milestones to break up the project.
 Using the milestone feature, determine when one task ends and a new one begins.
 Milestones are symbolized by a diamond on the Gantt.

-Link dependent tasks in the Gantt.
+Link dependent tasks in the Gantt chart.
 Our software allows you to link all four types of dependencies: start-to-start, start-to-finish, finish-to-finish and finish-to-start.
-This keeps your plan moving forward in a sequential order and prevents bottlenecks.
+This keeps your waterfall project plan moving forward in a sequential order and prevents bottlenecks.

 Although you’ve planned and scheduled a project, it’s still just an abstraction until you get your team assigned to execute those tasks.
 Assigning is a major step in managing your waterfall project and needs to happen efficiently.